google/lasso/README.md

 `docker push gcr.io/lighthouse-service/lasso:v1`

+To configure the Cloud Run service, you can follow [this guide](https://cloud.google.com/run/docs/deploying).

-For running the image locally or on any other server
+### Running the image directly locally or on a server

 ```
 PORT=8080 && docker run \